 Chaim Shapiro, Director of the Office for Student Success at Touro College hit the nail on the head when he tweeted:

 “Keep job candidates updated on their status.
 Rejection is hard but WAITING is intolerable.”

 Indeed, with applications submitted electronically and more ways to communicate than at any time in history (!), there is no excuse for keeping candidates in the dark.
 And yet every candidate has heard something like this:

 “Due to the volume of applications and in the interest of thoughtfully considering individuals best suited for each position, we will only contact applicants moving forward in the process.”

 That doesn’t sound very thoughtful at all!
-So, let’s get 2017 off to a good start.
+So, let’s get the process off to a good start.
 Even if an applicant isn’t the “one”, building a cordial relationship with two-way communication will surely benefit us all.